ivanhoyongsheng/gt/README.md

 ###  `POST /api/retrievefornotifications`

 Retrieves a list of eligible students based on request body.
-Will return students that are not suspended, and are either a) under the teacher provided, or b) mentioned directly in `notification`. mention RegExp is `@` character followed by the valid user ID RegExp.
-Will not mentioned the following:
+Will return students that are not suspended, and are either a) registered under the teacher provided, or b) mentioned directly in `notification`. mention RegExp is `@` character followed by the valid user ID RegExp.
+Will not mentioned the
+following:

 * unregistered students
 * mentioned teachers